BritishGeologicalSurvey/REFIR/README.md

   In both cases, add the binaries folder to the system PATH
 - Additional python packages needed pandas xlrd future pillow cdsapi pathos gdal utm
-- ECMWF client key
+- CDS API client key
-  The user needs to register to: https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5 Once the registration is approved, to get the data follow the instructions here: https://confluence.ecmwf.int/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch
+  The user needs to register to: https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome Once the registration is approved, to get the data follow the instructions here: https://cds.climate.copernicus.eu/api-how-to
-  The user needs to install the personal key in a .ecmwfapirc file, to save in different locations depending on the OS.
+  The user needs to install the personal key in a .cdsapirc file, to save in different locations depending on the OS.
 Please read the instructions.

 With Conda, it is possible to set a virtual environmnent with all the required dependencies specific for REFIR.
 This simplifies the